 If attacks are occasional and mild, they may be able to be managed with pain-relieving medications, applying heat to the affected area, resting and taking sips of water.
 Reducing the amount of fat in the diet and maintaining a healthy body weight may also be beneficial.
 If attacks are frequent or severe surgery is usually recommended.

-This is the "traditional" surgical technique for removing the gallbladder and is performed under a general anaesthetic.
+This is the "traditional" but now-a-days less common surgical technique for removing the gallbladder and is performed under a general anaesthetic.
 A single incision is made below the rib cage.
-Through the incision the surgeon can view the area and remove the gallbladder.
+Through the incision, the surgeon can view the area and remove the gallbladder.
 The cystic duct is tied off or closed with surgical clips.
 The common bile duct is left intact.
-The incision in the skin is closed with dissolvable stitches or staples.

-After discharge from the hospital the digestive system may take a few days to return to normal so low fat, easily digestible food is recommended.
+After discharge from the hospital, the digestive system may take a few days to return to normal so low fat, easily digestible food is recommended.
 A normal diet can be resumed after this but if certain foods cause discomfort they should be avoided.
-The surgeon may organise a follow up appointment some time after discharge to assess recovery.

 Risks and complications